 Contrast Ratio is another important specification of a home theatre projector.
 Contrast defines the difference between the whitest whites and the blackest blacks.
-If the peak white value is significantly different than the peak black value the signal is said to have high contrast resulting in well defined & detailed shading.
+If the peak white value is significantly different than the peak black value, the signal is said to have high contrast resulting in well defined & detailed shading.
 A contrast of 10,000:1 means that the blackest black on the image will be 10,000 times blacker than the whitest white.

-For a dedicated home theatre projector, that will be used in a darkened room, a high contrast ratio of 10,000:1 or more is best.
+For a dedicated home theatre projector, that will be used in a darkened room, a contrast ratio of 10,000:1 or more is best.
 In rooms that regularly have some ambient light, a high contrast projector is not required as ambient light in the room reduces any ill-effect that a low contrast rating may cause.
 If you plan to use your projector mainly in a lit or even semi-lit room, the contrast ratio is not of vital significance.

 Unlike with ANSI Lumens, there is no standard method of measuring contrast.
 This means it can be difficult to compare models as different brands may use different methods that give higher figures.
+Laser projectors in particular tend to advertise contrast figures in the millions.
+Whilst laser projectors can offer better black levels the figure can sometimes be deceiving.

 Some older projectors have connections like VGA, Component, Composite, and S-video on the back.
 These connections are all analogue and lower quality.
 Almost all modern projectors will solely utilise a HDMI connection, this is a digital connection that can provide a significant improvement in detail.
 Home theatre projectors should always be connected via a high quality HDMI cable.
 If you purchase a 4K resolution projector we recommend using a Active High Speed HDMI cable to ensure the signal remains strong enough, and reduce the risk of drop out.